georgeanndata/data_engineer/Projects/Insurance/README.md

-# Not a one trick pony, completing and improving the process: How I used Kafka, Spark, Postgres, and Metabase in a Docker container to create a data engineering platform
+# How I used Kafka, Spark, Postgres, and Metabase in a Docker container to create a data engineering platform for auto insurance claims

 # Introduction & Goals